-The project’s objective was to streamline and digitalize the analog process of renewal, saving time and money for the groups of drivers involved as well as for the doctors filling out the health certificates and for the NRA that handle the issuing of the licenses.
-By developing a digital health certificate, and enabling a digital transmission of the health certificate from the doctors (the General Practitioners- GP) to the NRA, the project would make the physically show-up of the drivers at the road administration offices superfluous.
+The project’s objective was to streamline and digitalize the analog processes, including the submission of health certificate from the General Practitioners (GPs) to the NRA, saving time and money for the groups of drivers involved as well as for the GPs filling out the health certificates and for the NRA that handle the issuing of the licenses.
+By developing a digital health certificate, and enabling a digital transmission of the health certificate from the GPs to the NRA, the project would make the physically show-up of the drivers at the road administration offices superfluous.
 Another outcome of the project is development of an app for the drivers informing them about the completion of renewal of the license.
 The drivers can then choose to carry a fully digital driver’s license or a physical one.
 The digitalization of the renewal process would also result in more effective operations at the NRA, reducing the working hours spend on the process and the number of staff involved.
 In addition, the doctors would be more effective as the filling-in of the health certificate will be less time-consuming.

 In order to provide the seamless, digital services for the citizens and businesses and streamline the ineffective, bureaucratic handling of the process, the NRA needed to collaborate with the health care sector and the police authority, both sectors having important stakes in the management of the driver’s license renewal process, ref.
 Fig. 2.
 The health care sector includes the Directorate for Health and Directorate for e-Health.
 The first one is responsible for the medical supervision of the health certificate that the doctors need to fill out, whereas the latter one is the responsible body for the digital transformation of the health care sector in Norway and the one with the digital expertise in the field.
 The Police Directorate, the driver license’ enforcement body, has traditionally handled administrative tasks in relation to breaches of the Road Traffic Act in cases where the drivers’ did not have their health certificates updated or in cases of breaching the traffic act.
 The incentives for The Police Directorate to be a part of the project was to transfer their present administrative tasks and their authorities to the Norwegian Roads’ Administration, reducing the number of public agencies involved and contribute to streamlining the process of license’ renewal.